Kingdom Animalia (Animals)

 A fascinating aspect of Timema is the existence of five parthenogenetic species consisting of asexually reproducing females.
-These are: T. douglasi, T. genevievae, T. monikensis, T. shepardi, and T. tahoe.
-Populations of these species consist (almost) entirely of females (a few anomalous males have been collected in T. monikenesis and T. shepardi).
+These are: T. douglasi, T. genevievae, T. monikense, T. shepardi, and T. tahoe.
+Populations of these species consist (almost) entirely of females (some anomalous males have been observed & collected in T. monikenesis and T. shepardi).
 Eggs laid by field collected females of these species hatch in the lab to females, which in turn lay eggs without mating that again yield females.
 In recent years researchers have concluded that some of these species (e.g. T. genevievae) have been asexually reproducing for over a million years.
 In general, most of the parthenogenetic species have a more northerly distribution than their corresponding sexual species.
 Various hypotheses have been explored to explain this , e.g. positing dispersal advantages for parthenogens.

 T. genevievae, described by Rentz in 1978, was the first Timema species recognized as parthenogenetic.
 Rentz noted that while other species known at the time emitted an acrid odor, T. genevievae did not.
 David Weissman suggested that the acrid odor may be associated with mating-related pheromones, which might be unnecessary...and thus lost...in a long-time asexual species.
 (Vickery 1993, pg.
 678).